SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/extensibility/dependencies.md

 <iframe src="https://user-images.githubusercontent.com/103921419/175944746-5300acd1-90b2-4356-8190-128dbe06d0b3.mp4" title="Auto addition to build file for python" allow="autoplay;fullscreen" allowtransparency="true" frameborder="0" scrolling="no" class="wistia_embed" name="wistia_embed" msallowfullscreen width="100%" height="100%"></iframe>
 </div></div>

+---

 :::info
-For older projects in which templating is disabled, the dependencies added to your pipelines are not propagated to the scheduled jobs automatically.
+For older projects in which templating is disabled, the dependencies added to the pipelines are not propagated to the scheduled jobs automatically.
 **(We highly recommend to enable the templating for all projects, rather than editing the pom.xml files manually)**

 Though, if you want to keep the templating disabled at project level and still want to add dependencies for scala projects such that it is visible to your pipeline when it's scheduled,